 About The Prizes

-Each Bishop Prize winner is awarded a $3,000 full tuition scholarship to the Summer Writing Program at Walnut Hill School for the Arts, in Metro West Boston.
+The Prizes come with a $500 award.
 Each winner also receives a copy of Elizabeth Bishop’s Poems, Prose, and Letters, published by The Library of America, a steadfast supporter of the Prizes.
 Prize-winning works are featured in the next issue of The Blue Pencil Online.
-Winners are announced on The Blue Pencil Online and on the Walnut Hill web site during the first week of March.
+Winners will be announced on The Blue Pencil Online and on the Walnut Hill web site by mid-April.

 How The Prizes Work